 Surf & Turf – Boldy James ft.
 Vince Staples, The Alchemist

 The underground was filled with Alchemist concoctions this year.
 The wavering, ethereal instrumentals of Surf & Turf is a standout among them all.
-Boldy talks on his son, troubles leading up to him creating the album, money, and the acts he had to commit to get it.
+Boldy talks about his son, troubles leading up to him creating the album, money, and the acts he had to commit to getting it.

 no, no – MIKE